Unrag

 Local embedding models

-For cost control or privacy requirements, consider running embedding models locally.
-Models like sentence-transformers/all-MiniLM-L6-v2 run on modest hardware and produce reasonable results:
+For cost control or privacy requirements, consider running embedding models locally with Ollama.
+Models like nomic-embed-text run on modest hardware and produce reasonable results:

 },